republique-et-canton-de-geneve/git-sync/README.md

     * Assign it to all non-administrator groups (with Maintainer role permission), except the groups in a black list supplied as a parameter to the application.

 BR5.
-For every wide-access GitLab user:
-  * Assign it to every group (with Reporter role permission), except the groups in the black list.

-BR6.
 For the owner LDAP group (if any, defined by `owner-group`), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
   * If the user exists in GitLab: